Staying Safe in Nepal While Traveling Alone

 For every trekker who wishes to trek in Nepal, the TIMS card ( Trekkers Information Management System) is compulsory as without it you will be rejected.
 For solo travelers, green TIMS cards are issued while group travelers will get blue TIMS cards.
 If you plan on trekking through conservation areas then you will need a conservation area permit.
 Both of the permits that you require can be gained from Kathmandu.

 The permit cost for solo travelers is slightly more expensive as you will have no one to divide the cost with.
 The permits for trekking in restricted areas are not handed out to solo travelers.
-To gain restricted area permits, there need to be at least 2 people excluding the guide.
+To gain restricted area permits, there needs to be at least 2 people excluding the guide.

 9 Useful Tips For Solo Trekking